Authorship credit should be based on meeting the following criteria:

 8. Content license

-JSSH applies the Creative Commons Attribution (CC BY) license for scholarly work it publishes.
+JSSH applies the Creative Commons Attribution-NonCommercial 4.0 International License. license for scholarly work it publishes.
 This license lets others remix, tweak, and build upon your work non-commercially, and although their new works must also acknowledge you and be non-commercial, they don’t have to license their derivative works on the same terms.